venkysio/programs-prod/Security/SQLInjection/Readme.md

 - Using prepared statements instead of string concatenation

-- Encypting user data in database so that even the SQL Injection occurs the attacker cannot decrypt the entire data.
+- Encypting user data in database so that even if the SQL Injection occurs, the attacker cannot decrypt the entire data.